ngkel/ngkel.github.io/_posts/2025-08-28-optimization-basics.md

 This increases linearly with $\mu$: The larger $\mu$ is, the harder the unconstrained problem is to solve!
 We can then employ the augmented Lagrange multiplier (ALM) technique to alleviate this diﬃculty.

-# Connection between ISTA and deep network
+# Connection between ISTA and deep network - LISTA
 Recall that in each layer of forward pass of feature transformation in ISTA is given by the following process:

 $$\begin{align}
 \mathbf{Z}_{\ell+1} = S_{\eta, \lambda} \left( \mathbf{Z}_\ell - 2\eta (\mathbf{A}_\ell)^\top \left( \mathbf{A}_\ell \mathbf{Z}_\ell - \mathbf{X} \right) \right),\quad \forall \ell \in [L].
 \end{align}$$

 It looks like the forward pass of a deep neural network with weights given by $\mathbf{A}$.
-The first part of this blog
+The first part of this blog.
+Neural network architectures are actually themselves operator in optimization.
+When we say training a neural network we are actually referring to making each layer of operators in the neural network better and better.

+# My problems and potential research directions
+In ISTA, the number of iteration is not fixed and we stop improving when it converges.
+Also, the dictionary $\mathbf{A}$ is provided.
+LISTA, on the other hand, is an unrolled version of ISTA in which we only seek to learn $\mathbf{A}^{\ell}$ for the layerwise learnable sparse coding iterations.
+The following are some of my questions:

+1. In layerwise learned sparse-coding, hy do we have different $\mathbf{A}^\ell$ instead of one single dictionary?
+2. How do we determine the number of layers?
+3. How can we get rid of backpropagation?